falcopackages/falco-cli/docs/the_cli/make_superuser.rst

 .. cappa:: falco.commands.MakeSuperUser

 This command is designed for convenience.
 It allows you to set up a superuser with pre-configured settings, eliminating the need to enter any input.
-Please note that this command only works when authentication via **email** is configured, not the default **username** authentication in Django.
-This applies to projects generated using the `start-project </the_cli/start_project>`_ command.
-The two required settings are:
+Here's how it works: it reads all the settings that start with ``SUPERUSER_``, such as
+``SUPERUSER_EMAIL`` or ``SUPERUSER_USERNAME``, and uses these settings to create a superuser.
+The only required setting is ``SUPERUSER_PASSWORD``.
+This makes it easier to add additional values, especially when using a highly customized ``User`` model.

+**Example of settings**

+Here is the default configuration that is shipped with the starter project.

 .. code-block:: python
     :caption: settings.py